Guy Rocher

+Background

-Born in Berthierville, Quebec, he received a B.A. from the Université de Montréal in 1943, an M.A. in sociology from Université Laval in 1950, and a Ph.D. in sociology from Harvard University in 1958.
+Born in Berthierville, Quebec, he received a B.A. from the Université de Montréal in 1943, an M.A. in sociology from Université Laval in 1950, and a Ph.D. in sociology from Harvard University under Talcott Parsons in 1958.
 From 1952 until 1960 he taught at Université Laval.
 From 1960 he has taught at the Université de Montréal.
+Rocher turned 100 in April 2024.

+Rocher died on September 3, 2025, at the age of 101.

 Professional career

 While a professor at Laval, Rocher in 1957 became one of the founders of the Association internationale des sociologues de langue française, of which organization he was treasurer and a member of its first executive.
 In 1960, he became a full professor of sociology at Université de Montréal.
 There he was director of the sociology department (1960–1965), vice-dean of the social sciences faculty (1962–1967) and, from 1979 onwards, he has been a researcher in the Centre de recherche en droit public (Public Law Research Center).
 Rocher also worked for the government of Quebec, as deputy minister for cultural development (1977–1979) and as deputy minister for social development (1981–1983).

 Rocher was a key contributor to Bill 101 in 1977.